-The Derby $\mathtt{i}\mathtt{j}$ tool is a JDBC tool that you can use to run scripts or interactive queries against a Derby database.
+The Derby ij tool is a JDBC tool that you can use to run scripts or interactive queries against a Derby database.

-• Choose the method that you can use to run the ij script:
+• Choose the method that you will use to run the ij script.
+The methods are listed in the following table.